Data-Driven Security Targets Your Greatest Risks

 This is Data-Driven Security

-It is an approach that emphasizes the collection and analysis of the streams of security data that underpin all digital infrastructures.
+It is an approach that emphasizes collecting and analyzing the streams of security data that underpin all digital infrastructures.
 It complements an organization’s controls, strengthens existing processes, and transforms security operations.

 An Infrastructure That Can Keep Up